data-ethics-and-society/data-ethics-and-society-reading-group/README.md

 Suggestions will be viewed by the organisers and several times a year we will ask those signed-up to our [mailing list](https://xgovdataethics.substack.com/) to vote on a book to be read at a futute event.

----

 ## Attendance

 This group is exclusively for the UK public sector (central and local government and their arms-length bodies, government companies, policing and public health organisations, such as the NHS).

-The organisers are based in London and Cardiff.

 ### Frequently Asked Questions